 Applicant Findings: The modification is in substantial conformance with the original conditions of approval.
-The modification will not revise or eliminate any of the Conditions of Approval for SUB-ADJ19-08 & UGA17-03MOD1 and SUB-ADJ21-06.
+The modification will not revise or eliminate any of the Conditions of Approval for SUB-ADJ19-08, UGA17-03MOD1, SUB-ADJ21-06, and SUB-ADJ21-06MOD1.

-The subject property is about 32.55 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
-The applicant is proposing to divide the modify the phase lines and sequence.
+The subject property is about 33 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
+The applicant is proposing to modify SUB-ADJ21-06MOD1 to allow an additional phase (Phase E) and flexibility in the phase sequence.

-Section C: 56 Lots Section A: 82 Lots Section B: 24 Lots Section D: 15 Lots
+Section A: 37 Lots Section C: 56 Lots Section B: 24 Lots Section D: 26 Lots Section E: 34 Lots